gchp/iota/README.md

 To save, press `Ctrl-s`.
 To exit, press `Ctrl-q`.

-Iota currently supports Emacs-style keybindings for simple movement.
+Iota currently supports both Vi and Emacs style keybindings for simple movement.

+You can enable Vi style keybindings by using the `--vi` flag when starting Iota.
+The vi-style modes are in the early stages, and not all functionality is there just yet.

+Alternatively, you can use the following emacs-style keys:

 - `Ctrl-p` move up
 - `Ctrl-n` move down